 The Royal Palace is closed on Wednesdays, as well as on January 1 and December 25.

 Ticket Office closes one hour before the museum.

 Audio guides are available in Italian and English.
 Duration of the audio guided visit is 70 minutes.

-Add all the museum tickets you want into your basket, then fill in the form
+Save time ordering!
+Add all the museum tickets you want to your basket, then fill in the form

 and send your request.

 PLEASE NOTE: Immediately after submitting an order, you will receive an email with your order

 summary plus a second email confirming your successful payment.
 A confirmation email with